teerth08/LLow_power_Approximate_Recursive_Multipliers/README.md

 Why we could not afford to chagne the paper
 But in the spirit of what sir asked ( to incorporate what sir taught in the class :- delay, critical path, analysis from genus we spent time in THAT apart from the paper's requirements too)

+A Good example of where SPECIALIZED MULTIPLIERS can be used :- Just in the gaussian smoothing ( One of the input is always PRE DETERMINED ( 97, 121, 151) this mean we need to find circuits that give better accuracy MORE THIS INPUT )

 ## 8x8 Design ( 4 Novel Approaches )